Pediatric Rehabilitation Services

 - Cerebral palsy

-Whether a child needs a single therapy or a multi-disciplinary rehabilitation program, our pediatric rehabilitation specialists develop a customized care plan to ensure the best possible results.
+Whether a child needs a single therapy or a multi-disciplinary rehabilitation program, our pediatric rehabilitation specialists develop a customized care plan to provide the best possible results.

 Some examples of individualized treatment